ISISNeutronMuon/MDANSE/Doc/pages/scattering.rst

    {E_{0} = \hslash^{2}}k_{0}^{2}\text{/}2m

 These equations relate the neutron energies (E and E0) to their respective wave numbers (k and k0) using the mass of the neutron (m).
 They are fundamental for connecting energy and momentum in neutron scattering.

-These equations below define the dimensionless momentum (q) and energy (ω) transfer in units of the reduced Planck constant (ħ) based on the incident and scattered wave numbers and energies
+**Dimensionless Momentum and Energy Transfer:** These equations below define the dimensionless momentum (q, dynamic structure factor) and energy (ω) transfer in units of the reduced Planck constant (ħ) based on the incident and scattered wave numbers and energies:

 .. math::
    :label: pfx58